jeewonkimm2/jeewonkimm2/README.md

 👋🏼 Hi, there!
 My name is Jeewon Kim.

-👀 I’m interested in data, and extracting insights from it.
+👀 I’m interested in data and extracting insights from it.

 👩🏻‍💻 I’m currently learning Information Technology and Management in Seoul National University of Science and Technology, and Information Technology Management for Business in Northumbria University as a dual degree.